jfromaniello/joseoncodecom/_posts/2013-02-01-status-report.markdown

 After Tellago I took some time to try new ideas on my own, while I was looking for a more stable job.
 I had some very good job offers but I have to admit that I am very picky about jobs now.
 Which is bad because at the same time I need money to live and maintain a family :).

 After two months or so in this situation I found an amazing and talented group of people to work with.
 [Matías Woloski][3] was leaving SouthWorks and planning something with [Eugenio Pace][4].
-They told me about their plans and it feel like a great people to work.
+They told me about their plans and it feel like a great people to work with.
 I enjoy every day I work with them and I am very thankful for having this opportunity.

 ![team](http://joseoncodecom.ipage.com/wp-content/uploads/images/2013-02-01_0911.png)